-Fig.~\ref{MSE fig}(a) displays the MSE as defined in \eqref{MSE}.
+Fig.~\ref{MSE fig}(a) presents the MSE results as defined in \eqref{MSE}.
 The performance of AIF-TEM is indicated by the purple line, the red line denotes IF-TEM, both are configured with parameters $\kappa = 0.5$ and $\delta = 0.02$.
 The blue line demonstrates the MSE for periodic sampling, matched to the average sampling frequency of AIF-TEM.
-A yellow line marks the outcome when IF-TEM adopts an elevated $\delta$, leading to oversampling, on average, similar to AIF-TEM, which violates the perfect recovery condition in \eqref{recovery}.
-The green line demonstrates the MSE for a hypothetical scenario with a 'Genie' that informs us of the local amplitude, thereby determining the accurate local bias.
+The yellow line represents IF-TEM operating with a larger $\delta$, resulting in an average oversampling rate similar to AIF-TEM, which violates the perfect reconstruction condition in \eqref{recovery}.
+The green line demonstrates the MSE for a hypothetical scenario with a "Genie" that informs us of the temporal amplitude, thereby determining the accurate temporal bias.
 In Fig.~\ref{MSE fig}(b), the average oversampling for the compared samplers is shown.
-The black dash-dotted line shows the AIF-TEM max oversampling bounds by \eqref{OS upper bound AIF-TEM}.
-The dark line shows the IF-TEM max oversampling, computed by $\frac{\pi/\Omega}{\Delta t_{c_{\text{min}}}}$.
-In contrast, the dashed line points to the min oversampling, based on $1/r_c =2.22$.
-Importantly, with akin oversampling, AIF-TEM achieves an MSE reduction of a minimum of 12dB compared to both IF-TEM and the periodic sampler.
-Moreover, with the 'Genie' sampler, we observe nearly comparable oversampling and MSE results to those obtained using an estimation block.
+The black dash-dotted line shows the AIF-TEM maximum oversampling bound from \eqref{OS upper bound AIF-TEM}.
+The dark line shows the IF-TEM maximum oversampling, computed by $\frac{\pi/\Omega}{\Delta t_{c_{\text{min}}}}$.
+In contrast, the dashed line points to the minimum oversampling, based on $1/r_c = 2.22$.
+Importantly, with similar oversampling, AIF-TEM achieves an MSE reduction of at least 12 dB compared to both IF-TEM and the periodic sampler.
+Moreover, with the Genie sampler, we observe nearly comparable oversampling and MSE results to those obtained using the estimation block.

 Fig.~\ref{Audio Sig} contrasts the performances of the periodic, IF-TEM, and AIF-TEM samplers on a BL audio signal.
-It's evident that the IF-TEM regularly displays a heightened oversampling factor, but its MSE performance lags behind AIF-TEM.
-Significantly, the AIF-TEM dynamically modulates its oversampling in response to the signal amplitude, resulting in augmented oversampling for larger amplitudes.
-Conversely, the oversampling in IF-TEM remains fairly consistent.
-When the periodic sampler's rate is aligned with AIF-TEM's oversampling rate, it yields a lower MSE performance.
-For IF-TEM2, adjustments to $\delta$ ensure that the average oversampling in IF-TEM corresponds to AIF-TEM.
+It's evident that IF-TEM consistently displays a higher oversampling factor, but its MSE performance lags behind AIF-TEM.
+Notably, AIF-TEM dynamically modulates its oversampling in response to the signal amplitude, resulting in increased oversampling for larger amplitudes.
+In contrast, the oversampling in IF-TEM remains relatively fixed.
+When the periodic sampler's rate is aligned with AIF-TEM's oversampling rate, it yields a higher MSE.
+For IF-TEM2, adjustments to $\delta$ ensure that the average oversampling in IF-TEM corresponds to that of AIF-TEM.